Kembla Grange derailment

-The Kembla Grange derailment occurred early on the morning of 20 October 2021 near Kembla Grange railway station, New South Wales, Australia, when a passenger train collided with an abandoned van and derailed.
+At 4:10 AM AEDT on 20 October 2021 near Kembla Grange railway station, New South Wales, Australia, a Tangara T set running intercity services on the South Coast Line derailed and jackknifed after it collided with a van that was stuck on the railway tracks.

 Between approximately 3:26 and 4:05 am (AEDT), Allan Simpson drove a Nissan van along the train tracks 50–68 metres south-west of the level crossing at West Dapto Road, adjacent to Kembla Grange railway station.
 When it became stuck on the rails, Simpson exited the vehicle and sought assistance from passers-by to push it off the tracks.

 A northbound NSW TrainLink Tangara train, set T42, bound for Bondi Junction approached the site at 4:09 am.

 Incident

 Just prior to 4:10 am, the Tangara collided with the van while slowing down from approximately 90 km/h, derailing its first carriage.

 Travelling another 125 metres with its wheels off the tracks, the front carriage hit an electrical stanchion and jackknifed.
 Uncoupling from the rest of the train, it fell to an embankment left of the train tracks, landing on its right side.
 The second carriage derailed but stayed upright, while the third and fourth carriages stayed on the track.

 The train driver was trapped inside the driver's compartment, sustaining an L1 compression fracture of the spine, a collapsed lung, and bruising to the hips, leg, back, and a rib.
 In addition to the driver, there were three passengers travelling in the first carriage when it fell.

 Two passengers were injured: one reported pain in the upper chest, and another suffered an L2 compression fracture of the spine.